marianesfg/windows-uwp.pt-br/windows-apps-src/composition/visual-layer.md

 ### <a name="animations"></a>Animações

 O sistema de animação na camada Visual permite que você mova elementos visuais, anime efeitos e promova transformações, clipes e outras propriedades.
-Ele é um sistema independente de estrutura projetado desde o início com o desempenho em mente.
-Ele é executado independentemente do thread da interface do usuário para garantir suavidade e escalabilidade.
-Enquanto permite que você use animações de KeyFrame para promover alterações de propriedade ao longo do tempo, ele também permite que você configure relacionamentos matemáticos entre as propriedades diferentes, incluindo entrada do usuário, permitindo que você crie experiências coreografadas contínuas de forma direta.
+It is a framework agnostic system that has been designed from the ground up with performance in mind.
+It runs independently from the UI thread to ensure smoothness and scalability.
+While it lets you use familiar KeyFrame animations to drive property changes over time, it also lets you set up mathematical relationships between different properties, including user input, letting you directly craft seamless choreographed experiences.

 Para obter mais informações, consulte a visão geral de [Animações de composição](composition-animation.md).